gatsbyjs/gatsby/docs/blog/2017-02-21-1-0-progress-update-where-came-from-where-going/index.md

 This pattern of *colocating* your queries next to your views is copied from the [Relay data framework from Facebook](https://facebook.github.io/relay/).
-Colocating your queries with your views makes it easy to understand what data is used in each view.
+Colocaton makes it easy to fully understand your views as everything necessary for that view is fully described there.

 A simple example of how this works in practice.